-- Deodorant will help stop my body smelling bad.
+- Deodorant will help to stop my body smelling bad.

-You will probably need to go over these messages many times with your child.
+You will probably need to go over these messages and strategies many times with your child.
 Try to be patient with your child – and yourself.
-You might find it helpful to share experiences and get support from other parents in our forum for parents of children with ASD.
+You might find it helps to share experiences and get support from other parents in similar situations.